Aakash-2904/addons/README.md

   examples.
 2. Improve the docstrings.
 The docstrings are fetched and then displayed in the documentation.
   Do a change and hundreds of developers will see it and benefit from it.
-Maintainers are often focused on making APIs, fixing bugs and other code related changes.
+Maintainers are often focused on making APIs, fixing bugs, and other code-related changes.
 The documentation will never be loved enough!
 3. Solve an [existing issue](https://github.com/tensorflow/addons/issues).
   These range from low-level software bugs to higher-level design problems.
   Check out the label [help wanted](https://github.com/tensorflow/addons/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
 If you're a new contributor, the label [good first issue](https://github.com/tensorflow/addons/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) can be a good place to start.
 4. Review a pull request.
-So you're not a software engineer but you know a lot about a certain field a research?
+So you're not a software engineer but you know a lot about a certain field of research?
 That's awesome and we need your help!
 Many people are submitting pull requests to add layers/optimizers/functions taken from recent papers.
 Since TensorFlow Addons maintainers are not specialized in everything, you can imagine how hard it is to review.
 It takes very long to read the paper,